Home • Welcome to ALSO!

 • Uniform Limited Cooperative Association Act (2007)

-[NCCUSL Text] This act is a modern alternative for the Uniform Agricultural Cooperative Association Act.
-(The original working title for this act was “Uniform Agricultural and Agricultural Related Cooperatives Act”; that was supplanted during the drafting process by “Uniform Cooperative Association Act” so as not to restrict application to agricultural associations; and the final title reflects the NCCUSL recommendation that the act “is a free-standing act separate and apart from current cooperative acts and, therefore, is not a statutory replacement of other law.
+This act addresses the cooperative form of business, a unique entity which is different from other forms of business organizations.
+The act creates a new form of business entity and is an alternative to other cooperative and unincorporated structures.
+(This act is a modern alternative for the Uniform Agricultural Cooperative Association Act.
+The original working title for this act was “Uniform Agricultural and Agricultural Related Cooperatives Act”; that was supplanted during the drafting process by “Uniform Cooperative Association Act” so as not to restrict application to agricultural associations; and the final title reflects the Uniform Law Commission recommendation that the act “is a free-standing act separate and apart from current cooperative acts and, therefore, is not a statutory replacement of other law.
 It is simply another statutory option under which to form an entity.”)

 Oklahoma: 18 Okla.
 Stat. § 440-101 et seq. ...
 Scroll down to beginning section or browser-search for it.